ImGoldenWind/Arrow-Forge/README.md

 Back up your game files before saving edited data.
 A lot of formats here are very specific to ASBR, and bad values can still make the game unhappy.

+## Donations

+This project is free and will remain free.

+If you still want to support development:

-And if you want thank me, then...
-BTC: bc1qglgl3zqjqhdkqn0y97thqlhfpg7hxvjg09tlv4
+- BTC: bc1qglgl3zqjqhdkqn0y97thqlhfpg7hxvjg09tlv4